cailey-plainte/STAT228_portfolio/README.md

 ## Education

-**Bachelor of Science in Biology**
+**Bachelor of Science in Biology** at Simmons University

-Simmons University,
-Expected Graduation Year: 2027,
+- Expected Graduation Year: 2027
-Minor in Sustainability,
+- Minor in Sustainability
-Honors Program,
+- Honors Program

 ## Course Projects